Aerospace Connections In Education (ACE)

 - You should receive an ACE registration confirmation email.
 (If you do not, please email email@example.com immediately.
 If you do not have an ACE confirmation email, we do not have you listed as a registered participant.)

-- Follow the implementation guidelines provided in the ACE curriculum guide (located in eServices until you receive your hard copy).
+- Follow the implementation guidelines provided in the ACE curriculum guide.

 - Please consider sending pictures of students engaged in ACE activities that we may share in newsletters, articles, or other CAP AE publications.
-Usable pictures with a brief explanation should be emailed to firstname.lastname@example.org, if there is media permission on file at your school for photo usage.
+Usable pictures with a brief explanation should be emailed to firstname.lastname@example.org. *** Ensure there is media permission on file at your school for student photo usage.

 What happens after I complete the program?

-- The ACE program completion link will be available in eServices from February to June of the current school year.
+- The ACE program completion form link will be available in eServices from February 1 to June 15 each year.
 It takes about 15-20 minutes to complete the online completion form.
 Details are available on CAP's ACE teachers' page.
-You should receive student ACE certificates and a teacher plaque no later than 3 weeks from the date you submit your completion form.
+You should receive student and teacher ACE certificates no later than 3 weeks from the date you submit your completion form.

 What happens if I do not complete the program?